rathboma/rathboma.github.com/_posts/2026-06-16-vue2-with-vite8.md

 [VoidZero](https://voidzero.dev/), the company that was founded by Evan You and which now controls the development of both Vite and Vue.js have done a great job with Vite and Vue.JS, but they have made it clear that they are unwilling to maintain Vite compatibility with the legacy (EoL) Vue.js 2.0 codebase.

 VoidZero control both Vue and Vite, so this is a deliberate choice by them.
-I'm sure resources are tight, but the decision is painful given the difficult upgrade path between Vue.js 2 and Vue.js 3.
+I'm sure resources are tight, but the decision is painful given the difficult upgrade path between Vue.js 2 and Vue.js 3. (if you're reading this, please add a link to the repo!).

-If anyone on the VoidZero team reads this post - linking to this package (or another), or possibly leaving a note in the README would be much appreciated and helpful for others who are stuck with Vue.js 2.7 for a while longer.

-Either way, I hope if you read this article you find our new library useful.
-Hope to see you [on GitHub](https://github.com/beekeeper-studio/vite-ng-plugin-vue2)
+Vite 8's tooling nethertheless makes it easy to maintain compatibility ourselves.
+Hope to see you [on GitHub](https://github.com/beekeeper-studio/vite-ng-plugin-vue2).

 Have a great day,